Jrhenderson11/NLP/README.md

  - tf-idf.py: file containing multiple agorithms that would use a TF-IDF matrix generated from the email data (very WIP)

- - trainer.py: brief thing baed on part of taggertest.py used to train and save a single tagger (used to make POS.pickle for the assignment)
+ - trainer.py: brief thing based on part of taggertest.py used to train and save a single tagger (used to make POS.pickle for the assignment)

  - vectorize.py: creating a TF-IDF matrix from a corpus using gensim (taken from gensim website)

  - wikifier.py: some basic code for analysing wikipedia articles for useful info (theoretically could be used to assist with NER but I found performance was poor)

  - word2vec.py: playing around for using word2vec and testing similarity (used to help calibrate Ontology topicWord selection)

 --------------------------------
 ## Basic Overview: